+Over the last thirty years retail has become ever more dependent on big data systems such as ERP, SCM and CRM to function.
+These systems are seen as vital for gaining insight to guide decision-making, creating efficiencies, improving customer service, reducing risk and costs, and managing the work of staff.
+Key to such operational improvements is the retail environment being produced as code/space and labour being monitored extensively and modulated in new ways.
+Big data systems seek to introduce a regime of control that shifts the management of labour from surveillance and discipline to capture and modulation.
 Yet, as we have detailed through our empirical study this regime of control is highly precarious and fallible, open to vertical and horizontal fissures that disrupt the various operations vital to the functioning of a store.
-For example, tasks can become datasatisfying rather than operations- or customer-focused; symbolic labour vital to customer satisfaction is largely ignored; and systemic system and equipment failures continually disrupt operations.
-As a consequence, retail work involves a continual movement between a regime of control that seeks to regulate and harnesses formal labour and automation, and a disciplinary regime that deals with the symbolic, interactive labour that workers perform and acts as a reserve mode of governmentality when control fails (see also Newsome et al., 2013: 7-8).
-Consequently, rather than the retail environment becoming inherently more nimble, flexible, innovative and smart in how it is organised and operates, as suggested by operations research and the big data industry (e.g. Manyika et al., 2011), big data systems produce a number of effects that hinder effective operation and require staff to find workaround solutions and management to revert to disciplinary regimes.
+For example, tasks can become data-satisfying rather than operationsor customer-focused; symbolic labour vital to customer satisfaction is largely ignored; and systemic system and equipment failures continually disrupt operations.
+As a consequence, retail work involves a continual movement between a regime of control that seeks to regulate and harnesses formal labour and automation, and a disciplinary regime that deals with the symbolic, interactive labour that workers perform and acts as a reserve mode of governmentality when control fails.

+Consequently, rather than the retail environment becoming inherently more nimble, flexible, innovative and smart in how it is organised and operates, big data systems produce a number of effects that hinder effective operation and require staff to find workaround solutions and management to revert to disciplinary regimes.
 Indeed, despite the dependence and ubiquity of big data in the store, the actual equipment that interfaces with the various store systems actively work to prevent formal labour being more efficient.
-One manager remarked that the effect of this is that 'the environment that has been created by the data flows also makes it too fast to think... there is no time to reflect on what works and what might work, as the KPIs always have to be met and decisions and planning are data, rather than knowledge, based.'
-In other words, while the store is a big data environment, the tools for working in the store do not match the data-intensive functioning of the store,
+One manager remarked that the effect of this is that "the environment that has been created by the data flows also makes it too fast to think... there is no time to reflect on what works and what might work, as the KPIs always have to be met and decisions and planning are data, rather than knowledge, based."
+In other words, while the store is a big data environment, the tools for working in the store do not match the data-intensive functioning of the store.